0x80/typescript-monorepo/README.md

 ### Apps

 - [web](./apps/web) A Next.js based web application configured to use Tailwind CSS and ShadCN components.
+Consumes built packages from common and core.

 ### Services

-- [fns](./services/fns) Various Firebase functions that execute on document writes, pubsub events etc.
+- [fns](./services/fns) Various Firebase functions that execute on document writes, pubsub events etc. Consumes built packages from common and core.
 - [api](./services/api) A 2nd gen Firebase function (based on Cloud Run) serving as an API endpoint.
 This package also illustrates how to use secrets.